 Average hospital stay one day or less

-WATCHMAN LAAC Procedure
+WATCHMAN FLX LAAC procedure overview

-- More than 550 major medical centers across the US are certified to implant WATCHMAN
+- More than 650 major medical centers across the US are certified to implant WATCHMAN

 - The WATCHMAN physician training program involves multiple phases including didactic training, imaging training, training in patient selection, device selection, complication management, and optional physician proctoring

-- Individual physicians and/or the collective physician-team must be proficient in transseptal skills prior to entering the WATCHMAN Training Program
+- Individual physicians and/or the collective physician-team must be proficient in transseptal skills prior to entering the WATCHMAN training program

 - Blackshear JL., Odell JA.
 Annals of Thoracic Surg.
 1996; 61: 755-759.